Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :flight_arrival: Updated/New Features

-AKS now supports key management system (KMS) plugin integration.
-This generally available capability enables encryption at rest of your Kubernetes data in etcd using Azure Key Vault.
-This means you can now store secrets in bring your own key (BYOK) encrypted etcd using KMS.
+**AKS now supports key management system (KMS) plugin integration enabling encryption at rest of your Kubernetes data in etcd using Azure Key Vault allowing you to store secrets in bring your own key (BYOK) encrypted etcd using KMS.**

 From the Kubernetes documentation on Encrypting Secret Data at Rest: